How to Recover After a Marathon? Pro Tips!

 Surely, by now, you should be feeling very hungry.
 Now that your body is stabilized, it’s time to give it the nutrients; it is desperately in need of.

-Your marathon recovery food should consist of a 4:1 ration of carbohydrates over proteins, four grams of carbs per 1 gram of protein.
+Your marathon recovery food should consist of a 4:1 ratio of carbohydrates over proteins, four grams of carbs per 1 gram of protein.
 Accompanied by some healthy fats like avocados and olive oil.

 Sleep